 Last year UK government launched its modern Industrial Strategy.
 The aim: to build an economy fit for the future and become a world leader in the industries that will define it.

-In a series of blogs, Sam Nicholson, Head of Manufacturing at the GC Business Growth Hub, will explore each of the four Grand Challenges identified in the strategy and consider how SME manufacturers can embrace the exciting opportunities ahead.
+In a series of blogs, Anne Campion, Manufacturing Lead at the GC Business Growth Hub, will explore each of the four Grand Challenges identified in the strategy and consider how SME manufacturers can embrace the exciting opportunities ahead.
 Here she explores the Clean Growth Challenge.

 “The move to cleaner economic growth – through low carbon technologies and the efficient use of resources – is one of the greatest industrial opportunities of our time.”

 Economic growth has brought huge benefits to society, but it’s been far from perfect.
 Pollution, resource depletion, water scarcity and a warming planet are among the defining issues of our time.
 These crises have been exacerbated by an approach to economic growth which is now long out-of-date.
 As the government explains in its Industrial Strategy, we owe it to ourselves and future generations to do better.

 A clean economy is one in which economic growth has been ‘decoupled’ from environmental harm.
 It is low carbon (pumping fewer greenhouse gases into the atmosphere), resource efficient (doing more with less), circular (keeping materials in use for as long as possible), and low impact (supporting natural living systems).

 Things are changing fast.
 Tightening environmental legislation and growing public pressure on companies to provide sustainable products are revolutionising markets at an ever more aggressive pace - just look at what’s happening in the world of plastics less than a year after the BBC’s Blue Planet II series exposed the disastrous impact of plastic pollution in our oceans.